Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: The Backbone of Neural Networks: Training Data

 \section{The Backbone of Neural Networks: Training Data}

-Data is the backbone of {NN} training, and this section provides an overview of existing datasets for {MC}.
-We include data sets that have not yet been exploited in the context of {NNs}.
-Furthermore, the datasets are discussed in terms of their generation and accessibility, and some remarks are made regarding the documentation of the datasets.
+Having discussed the modeling approaches and learning methodologies for {MC} systems in the previous sections, it becomes apparent that their performance critically depends on the availability and quality of data.
+Data is the backbone of {NN} training, and this section provides an overview of existing {MC} datasets.
+We include datasets that have not yet been exploited in the context of {NNs}.
+Furthermore, the datasets are discussed with respect to their generation and accessibility, and some remarks are made on their documentation.
 Finally, current limitations and future perspectives on synthetic data generation are outlined.

 Many datasets, particularly those derived from simulations and published in papers, i.e., data used for plotting, are not publicly available.
-This lack of accessibility influences the reproducibility and validation of the corresponding findings, limiting the research community's ability to build upon existing research.
-The appendix, \Cref{tab_datasets}, provides a comprehensive overview of existing publicly available datasets.
-By focusing on publicly available and accessible datasets, we aim to provide a comprehensive summary that researchers from different domains can utilize.
+This lack of accessibility undermines the reproducibility and validation of the findings, limiting the research community's ability to build on existing research.
+By focusing on publicly available and accessible datasets, such as \cite{tuccitto2023dataset,tucitto2023dataset_zenodo,hofmann2023dataset_macroscale}, we aim to provide a comprehensive summary that researchers across domains can use.